corbado/example-passkeys-php-symfony/README.md

 You should now be able to run this demo by typing `symfony server:start` into your console while being located in the same folder that contains this README file.
 If the setup was done correctly the following messages should appear in your terminal:
 ![image](https://user-images.githubusercontent.com/23581140/205909459-7ed3d679-b313-40d3-85be-1178b80a1594.png)
 To verify that your instance is running without errors enter `http://localhost:8000/ping` into your browser.
-If "pong" is displayed you can continue with the next step.
+If "pong" is displayed, you can continue with the next step.

 The endpoints of your local system have to be public so Corbado can send requests there.
 To make your local instance publicly availbale we use [ngrok](https://ngrok.com/download).
 It can be installed using: